 - 7. The following delegations set out below are additional to the responsibilities conferred upon the named bodies and officers as set out in the University's legislation.
 Council delegates to the named bodies and officers the following: - 7.1 to the Committee to Review Donations and Research Funding: authority for the approval of nominations for membership of the Chancellor's Court of Benefactors (CCB) and Vice-Chancellor's Circle (VCC) to be put to the Chancellor and Vice-Chancellor respectively has been delegated to the Committee to Review Donations (CRDRF) or its successor save for those cases which raise issues which, in the opinion of CRDRF or its successor fall outside the terms of reference of CRDRF or its successor.
-These cases must be referred to GPC for consideration (under regulation 18.3(2) of Council Regulations 15 of 2002); - 7.2 to the Committee on Statutes before the Privy Council: authority for giving the necessary consent to proposals from colleges in relation to college statutes has been delegated to the committee itself without the need to seek Council approval; - 7.3 to Reuben College, Kellogg College and St Cross College: authority to make changes in by-laws and the terms and conditions of appointments of Fellows, Professorial Fellows and officers for these societies (which are formally departments of the University) has been delegated to the societies themselves.
-Authority to approve other matters relating to these societies which currently require the approval of Council has been delegated to the GPC, on the understanding that it will bring forward to Council any matters which give rise to concern;
+These cases must be referred to GPC for consideration (under regulation 18.3(2) of Council Regulations 15 of 2002); - 7.2 to the Committee on Statutes before the Privy Council: authority for giving the necessary consent to proposals from colleges in relation to college statutes has been delegated to the committee itself without the need to seek Council approval; - 7.3 to Reuben College, Kellogg College and St Cross College: authority to make changes in bylaws and the terms and conditions of appointments of Fellows, Professorial Fellows and officers for these societies (which are formally departments of the University) has been delegated to the societies themselves.
+Authority to approve other matters relating to these societies which currently require the approval of Council has been delegated to the GPC, on the understanding that it will bring forward to Council any matters which give rise to concern; - 7.4 to the Student Wellbeing Subcommittee of the Education Committee: - 7.4.1 consideration of reports from the Assessor on Student Hardship.
+The Committee may report to Education Committee in cases where specific issues of concern are raised in the report; - 7.4.2 consideration of reports on Access to Learning Funds.
+The Committee may report to Education Committee on specific issues of concern raised in the report;